nestordemeure/nestordemeure.github.io/content/writing/guides/writing.md

 I then do as many passes as I can before it stops evolving once more and repeat the cycle as many times as necessary, with longer and longer breaks, until the text reaches convergence.

 I even read about a writer who had to set a draft aside for a year due to family reason and highly recommended the experience.
-She explained that it freed her completely from any attachment to the text, letting her focus n the quality of the book.
+She explained that it freed her completely from any attachment to the text, letting her focus on the quality of the book.

 ## Make a plan full of holes